 That could mean decorating a smooth wall on one side of a space and a rough wall on the other and include floors and windows.

 “With the move to architectural space design, interior design and exterior design space, we are seeing combinations of products including rough wrap stuff,” he adds.

 Mactac also combines its rough wrap films with an overlaminate.
-Stadelman says he prefers a matte finished product rather than a glossy finish because it makes the decal look as if it were painted onto the brick or concrete.
+Stadelman says he prefers a matte-finished product rather than a glossy finish because it makes the decal look as if it were painted onto the brick or concrete.

 Some people prefer the gloss or luster finishes because they want it to stick out like a decal.
-Other customers put rough wrap on gloss tiles and then add a gloss overlaminate to make it match the surface of the adjacent tiles.
+Other customers put rough wrap on gloss tiles and then add a gloss overlaminate to match the surface of the adjacent tiles.